iTwin/webhooks-api-samples/webhooks-api-v2-sample-nodejs-express-app/README.md

 ## Prerequisites

 1. Create "Service" type application in <https://developer.bentley.com/register/>.
+2. Create or update a webhooks with the event types `iModels.iModelDeleted.v1` and `accessControl.memberAdded.v1`.
+Store this webhook's secret in the environment variable `WEBHOOK_SECRET`
-2. Prepare an existing iModel that your client has access to.
+3. Prepare an existing iModel that your client has access to.
-3. Deploy this application (e.g. Heroku/Netlify or any other preference).
+4. Deploy this application (e.g. Heroku/Netlify or any other preference).
-4. Provide your configuration values in `.env` file.
+5. Provide your configuration values in `.env` file.

 ### Local